ioannisa/SecuredAndroidPersistence/README.md

 ---

 # EncryptionManager
-`EncryptionManager`  provides additional functionality for encrypting and decrypting raw data, files, and complex objects.
+The `EncryptionManager` can be used independently of `PersistManager`, offering robust functionality for encrypting and decrypting raw data, files, and complex objects.

-It allows you to save your encryption key and pass it to a server, and thus also allows to pass during construction or with a setter such a key to use.
-If you don't pass an external key, the library will create a custom key and push it to the KeyStore so it can be used as long as you don't uninstall your app.
+It provides two flexible key management options:

+1. **KeyStore Integration**: Leverages Android’s **`KeyStore`** for hardware-backed encryption, where keys are securely managed within the device's hardware chip.

+1. **External Keys**: Allows you to generate and manage your own **`SecretKey`** outside of KeyStore.
+This is useful if you need to store keys remotely, for instance, when encrypting data that will also be stored on a remote server.
 ### Initialization

 #### You can initialize using the `KeyStore`